 What are my options after Help to Buy ends?

-Currently there’s no direct replacement for the Help to Buy equity loan scheme, though the Government has introduced a replacement for the Help to Buy ISA.
+Currently there’s no direct replacement for the Help to Buy equity loan scheme, though the previous government did introduce a replacement for the Help to Buy ISA.
 The Lifetime ISA (LISA) offers account holders the potential of a 25% bonus on their savings every time they pay in, but unlike the previous Help to Buy ISA, the Lifetime ISA allows you to deposit more each year, over a longer timeframe.
 This makes the potential bonus much larger, with up to £1,000 payable every year for up to 32 years.

 First Homes